stpalan/Introduction-to-R-by-Stefan-Palan/chapter1.md

 skills: 1
 ```

 While it is nice to see that sine function plot, nobody plots continuous functions using separate dots.
 Let's use a continuous line instead, why don't we?
-And while we're at it, we should add a title and particularly axis labels to your plot - remember how your highschool teacher used to nag you about those?

 `@instructions`
 To change the appeareance of a plot, we can add *options* to the plot function call.
 These are additional parameters, telling R how to format the plot output.

-Let's start by telling R to format your data as a line instead of as individual dots.
+Here, we want R to format your data as a line instead of as individual dots.
 You do this by specifying the `type` parameter as `type="l"`.
 Note that this is a lower case "L" in the quotes, not the number "one".
 I have already prepared this for you in the script window.
 Put your cursor into the first line of code and hit <CTRL>-<ENTER> to run this piece of code.

-Once you have done this, add a figure title and axis labels to your plot using the options `main`, `xlab` and `ylab`.

 `@hint`
-You can add the title and axis label options by using the argument name and assigning it a value.
-For the plot title, this would look as follows: `main="Sine wave"`.
+The solution in this case is already prepared for you and you just need to submit it.

 `@pre_exercise_code`
 ```{r}